Man accused of New Zealand police killing appears in court

 The man appeared via video link from another part of the courthouse due to ongoing COVID-19 restrictions.

-Police have confirmed they are still searching for a 30-year-old woman who is wanted as an accessory after the fact to the murder.
+Police said she was wanted as an accessory after the fact to the murder and was arrested without incident on Saturday afternoon.

 Hunt, who joined the police three years ago and only recently transferred to the traffic enforcement division, was approaching a crashed car when the gunman opened fire.